VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

     &nbsp;
      No Records Listed</pre>

-In default view we still don’t have it:
+In default view we still dont have it:

 <pre>
     LIST F.SAMPLE